Visit Vesuvius and Pompeii in 1 day

 Vesuvius: in the morning

-We advise you to start your day with Vesuvius, because it is the closest site to Naples and it is also quicker to visit, so you can take full advantage of your afternoon to visit Pompeii.
+We recommend that you start your day at Vesuvius, as it’ s the closest site to Naples and also the quickest to visit, so you’ll be able to take full advantage of your afternoon to visit Pompeii at your leisure.

 Vesuvius, an active volcano, has left its mark on the region’s history.
 Today, you can climb to its summit.